davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

   <figure>
   <img src="ligo1.1.webp" alt="Mass1 vs Mass2 scatterplot" width="650">
 </figure>
-  This shows the main populations of binary black holes and the lower-mass neutron star systems.
-Bigger dots represent louder, clearer signals detected on Earth.
-Clusters of heavy pairs indicate typical black-hole mergers, while the small-mass events represent neutron-star collisions.
+  This plot shows the masses of the two objects in each merger.
+Most points line up along a diagonal, revealing that many binaries have similar masses.
+Larger dots represent louder signals detected on Earth.
+The dense cluster of moderate-mass pairs corresponds to typical black-hole mergers, while the handful of low-mass pairs represents neutron-star collisions.
+Very heavy systems (far to the right and top) are rare but produce some of the strongest gravitational-wave events.
 </figure>
 <br><br>